naskio/collective-technical-test/README.md

 # collective-technical-test

-Technical test for Collective.work using NestJS and ReactJS.
+Technical test for Collective.Work using NestJS and ReactJS.

 ## Description